zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/02_agentiacloud.md

 # AgentiaCloud: Free Scalable Intelligence, Simplified

+Agentic AI is reshaping how we approach problem-solving,we’re harnessing its power to deliver scalable, adaptable intelligence solutions.
+Our focus is on providing developers with the tools to create tailored AI Agent-driven workflows without unnecessary complexity.
+By leveraging a minimalist yet powerful architecture, we enable everything from simple queries to sophisticated multi-agent systems.

 By keeping predefined constructs to a minimum, we eliminate excess and empower developers to forge custom solutions—whether that’s a simple query or an intricate multi-agent workflow—tailored to their specific needs.
 Here’s the streamlined tools we use, in our layered architecture:

 1. **LLM APIs** that support robust Agent development, and are the defacto standard for interacting with LLMs.